If you have a one-star “wanted” level in GTA V, the police will chase you. At two stars, they’ll shoot to kill.

 “If you’ve seen the blueprint map that came with the Collector’s Edition of the game, there’s a few interesting messages that you can see if held under a UV light,” ClicheUsername said.
 Specifically, he’s referring to this:

 The words appear on a part of the map known as Fort Zancudo, a military base in GTA V. Remember how people found it suspicious that GTA V’s wanted levels don’t include military weaponry, like tanks?
 Yeah.
 That’s where this theory is going.

 “I think if the sixth star is obtainable, Zancudo very likely has something to do with it, considering that’s where the military is and that’s who I’d expect to be after you if you had six stars,” ClicheUsername said.
 The assumption now is that maybe, just maybe, players haven’t found the specific way to trigger the six stars in-game yet.
 That they haven’t “taken control” yet, if you will.
-And so at least a few folks on r/chiliadmystery are hoping that they’ll find an answer after testing a few things out at Zancudo.
-Maybe they’ll find something that gives you a fully-fledged six stars in the game—tanks and all.
-And, yeah, maybe they won’t.
+Years later, the folks on r/chiliadmystery haven’t been able to crack it, even after testing things out at Zancudo.
+Nor have newer versions of the game incorporated more wanted levels.
+But the hope remains alive for some, if only as a curiosity.

 Theories about secrets hidden inside of GTA are a dime a dozen, and any gamer who’s spent long enough playing the game probably has a story or two to tell you about such-and-such rumor.
 Usually, those hunches don’t pan out.
 Most “evidence” leads to dead ends.

 This mystery, the mystery of the six-star wanted level stands apart from most others.
 There is another wanted level in the game.
 It may just be unused code, and it may not do much (yet?), but still, it’s in there.